Janet Morris: Academic, strategic and business activity

 Morris was elected to the New York Academy of Sciences in 1980.
 Morris served as Research Director and Senior Fellow (1989–1994) at the U.S. Global Strategy Council, as well as Adjunct Fellow at the Center for Strategic and International Studies (1993–1995).
 Morris co-authored The Warriors Edge, which explores embracing unconventional psychological combat techniques, in 1990.
 Janet Morris and the USGSC's campaign for the creation of a non-lethality panel resulted in the assembly of the Non-Lethality Policy Review Group, led by Major General Chris S. Adams, USAF (ret.) in 1991.
 The group earned the political backing of Sam Nunn, chair of the United States Senate Committee on Armed Services.
 Janet Morris published numerous white papers in 1991, detailing the USGSC's non-lethal war doctrine proposals.
 The papers promoted diversifying and expanding non-lethal weapon capability for use in increased American intervention in global conflicts.
 The papers urged additional development of anti-personnel incapacitants as well as vehicular area denial devices.

 In 1991, Morris visited the Moscow Institute of Psycho-Correlations and observed the demonstration of the transmission of subliminal commands via infrasound.

 In 1995, Morris and her husband founded M2 Technologies.
-Since that time, their writing output has decreased in proportion to the increasing success of the company, which works with U.S. federal and military agencies on non-lethal weapon systems, novel technology applications, and software.
+After that time, their writing output decreased in proportion to the increasing success of the company, which works with U.S. federal and military agencies on non-lethal weapon systems, novel technology applications, and software.

 In 2003 and 2004, she served on the Council on Foreign Relations Independent Task Force on Nonlethal Weapons and Capabilities and contributed to the Task Force report, Nonlethal Weapons and Capabilities (2004).

 Equestrian

-A lifelong horsewoman, Morris and her husband bred Thoroughbreds from 2003 to 2013 and still maintain a World-Champion producing Morgan Horse breeding program begun in 1996.
+A lifelong horsewoman, Morris and her husband bred Thoroughbreds from 2003 to 2013 and afterwards maintained a World-Champion producing Morgan horse breeding program begun in 1996.
 Her foundation mare, "UVM Christine" (pictured above), won Morgan Grand National Champion Four-Year-Old Mare, World Champion Senior Mare, and Reserve World Champion Mare in 1998.

 Other Grand National and Reserve Grand National and World Champions followed, including Reserve World Champion and Reserve Grand National Champion Park Horse, "Pastorale" in 2001 and 2002; homebred Grand National Champion Morgan Snaffle-Bit Reining Horse, "Spring Diva", in 2003; Grand National Champion Pleasure Driving Gelding "Burkland Rafinesque" in 2008; and homebreds "Privilege", World Champion Western Pleasure in 2014; and "Concordia", World Champion Pleasure Driving in 2018.
 The Morrises' Morgan breeding program was featured on the cover and in a profile article in Equine International in 2009.